 Supervision: First session reduced rate of £25; subsequent hour session £60 or hour and a half for £75.

 I have a full DBS check.
 Fully insured.

 I attend regular supervision with an accredited Supervisor.

-As per the guidelines of the UKCP, continuing CPD training.
+As per the guidelines of the BACP, continuing CPD training.